When something matters, you don’t wait for someone else to fix it. You step in and do the work.

 In the end, my decision to run came down to something simple but important: our library.

-At town hall meetings, my eight-year-old son stands up and asks the same question: “When will the library open?”
+At town hall meetings, my eight-year-old son would stand up and ask the same question: “When will the library open?”

 I’ve spent years working inside our community, not just talking about what needs to change, but actually building, serving, and stepping in where there are gaps.
-I understand the pressures families are under, the challenges small businesses face, and how important it is to have leadership that is present and responsive.
+I understand the pressures families are under, the challenges small businesses face, and how important it is to have leadership that is present, responsive, and engaged year-round, not just when it is convenient.

 Kāneʻohe and Maunawili deserve that kind of leadership.